 6 – Wasps Don’t Reuse Old Nests.

 Folklore: We have seen at least three examples of wasps nesting within or on deceased nests.

 Fact: Compound eyes are designed to pinpoint movement.
 If you’re within six feet of the nest or come between the wasps and the entrance, you’re going to get a visit!

 At close range, wasps can accelerate much faster than humans.
 You won’t have a chance.

 Once stung, your skin will be marked with a chemical that helps other wasps home in on you more quickly.
 Hornets will pursue you for over 100 meters in clear line of sight.

-True: Larger species of wasps can nip you, but you’ll feel the sting first.
+Fact: Larger species of wasps can nip you, but you’ll feel the wasps sting first.
 Wasps regularly eat right through plasterboard walls and ceilings.
 We see about a dozen cases of this each year, and it can be terrifying for the occupant, especially waking up covered in them.

-False: We have tried all manner of wonderful cures, from lavender oil to vinegar and even WD40.
+Folklore: We have tried all manner of wonderful cures, from lavender oil to vinegar and even WD40.
 The very best cure, however, is a venom extractor.
 We always carry them, and although they don’t do much for the stinging sensation, the swelling recedes very quickly.
-Definitely worth the investment, and chemical free!
+Definitely worth the investment, and chemical-free!

-False: At the start of the year they are busy developing the nest, and this requires millions of insects over the short life of the nest, meaning protein must be harvested at the beginning of the year.
+Folklore: Probably one of the most popular wasp myths!
+At the start of the year, they are busy developing the nest, and this requires millions of insects over the short life of the nest, meaning protein must be harvested at the beginning of the year.
 Later as the nest matures, their attention starts to move to sweeter, fermented foods.